jonakieling/typo3-websocket-provider/README.md

 # Security notice

-Does not provide authentication or user input validation.
+Does not enforce authentication but adds any authenticated TYPO3 frontend or backend user as UserAspect to the connection.
+It is up to you to secure your app (e.g. by rejecting non-authenticated connections).

+Take care of your inputs and validate anything that gets send to the server (e.g. by establishing and validating a well-defined protocol for your app).

 # websocket_provider